hofstadter-io/cuetorials.com/content/deep-dives/closedness.md

 {{< codePane file="code/overview/closedness/embed.html" title="embed.cue" play="true">}}

-### Hidden fields in definitions
+### Hidden fields

-You can add as many hidden fields to a closed value.
+You can add hidden fields to a closed value.
+This works for both definitions and structs which have been `close()`'d.
-This is because the original definitions hidden fields are inaccessible and thus there cannot be a conflict.

 {{< codePane file="code/overview/closedness/hidden.html" title="hidden.cue" play="true">}}